geirolz/secret/README.md

 ## Adopters

-If you are using Toolkit in your company, please let me know and I'll add it to the list!
+If you are using Secret in your company, please let me know and I'll add it to the list!
 It means a lot to me.

 ## Contributing

-We welcome contributions from the open-source community to make Toolkit even better.
+We welcome contributions from the open-source community to make Secret even better.
 If you have any bug reports, feature requests, or suggestions, please submit them via GitHub issues.
 Pull requests are also welcome.

-Before contributing, please read our [Contribution Guidelines](https://github.com/geirolz/toolkit/blob/main/CONTRIBUTING.md) to understand the development process and coding conventions.
+Before contributing, please read our [Contribution Guidelines](https://github.com/geirolz/Secret/blob/main/CONTRIBUTING.md) to understand the development process and coding conventions.

 Please remember te following: